mars0i/majure/2/students/README.md

-MASON tutorial: Replacing Java with Clojure, version 2
+MASON tutorial: Replacing Java with Clojure, v.
+2
 ====

 **See README.md in the root of this git repository for a general overview